idavis/idavis.github.io/_posts/2019-08-30-building-tensorflow-object-detection-samples.md

 1. Package the APIs as wheels to be installed later.
 (I'd rather not clone the whole repo and run from there)
 2. Install the wheels and their dependencies into our app base.
 3. Install our test app and it's dependencies.

+Adding this sample application will increase your image size by `~1.48GB` and the model will be downloaded on application run.
+You can decrease startup time by bundling the model as a layer.

 ### Object Detection Wheels